Empowering designers in negotiating salaries to increase memberships

 The bell curve isn't ringing any bells

-For the usability testing, I was especially curious of designers reaction to multi-selection in the filters and their understanding of the bell curve.
-The bell curve confused all except one designer, with many getting confused or misinterpreting the chart.
-The data pool had mixed results; some didn’t notice it, and some had difficulties figuring out what to expect before opening the card.
+For the usability testing, I was curious about designers' reactions to the multi-select option in the filters and their understanding of the bell curve.
+The bell curve confused all except one designer, and many got confused or misinterpreted the chart.
+The data pool was mostly understood with some users reacting very positively to it.

 Iteration